Elementary

 ELEMENTARY PROGRAM

-As your child progresses into our Elementary Program (Grades 1 – 5), we place a greater emphasis on the development of self-discipline, autonomy and academic success.
+After the preschool, as your child progresses into our Elementary Program (Grades 1 – 5), we place a greater emphasis on the development of self-discipline, autonomy and academic success.

 Students learn to take initiative, develop healthy work habits and organize their time.
 Skills that are critical for future educational and professional success.